StoatPower/elixir-gen-alg/genetic-rules.md

 ### Step 1 - Initializing the Population

 The first step in every genetic algorithm is initializing the population, which is typically random.
+This is done with a `genotype` function, which is just a way to represent solutions.

 #### Rule 3